IdoSlivko/news-explorer-frontend/README.md

 * HTML
 * CSS
 * Figma
+---
+And here some built-in notes from the sponsor:
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).